v0.2.0 · Open Source · MIT License

 Normalized Data Store

 One record, one source of truth, 100 display locations.
-Change a company name once — every view using it updates instantly via reactive proxies.
+Change a company name once — every view using it updates instantly via normalized diffs.

 Two Update Streams